Beginning Online Research

 to locate books.
 At the Basic screen you can do a

-To search for an Author, Title, or Subject heading, click on Alphabetical
+To search alphabetically for an Author, Title, or Subject heading, select that from the drop-down menu.

 How can I get e-books?